WojciechMatuszewski/programming-notes/aws/serverless/xray.md

 What will not be "traced" are the **additional parameters**.
 In the case of _SQS_ that might be the name of the queue.
 For _DynamoDB_ that might be _TableName_.

 Overall I find this API a bit confusing.
 I would expect the trace not to be there.
 Maybe I'm doing something wrong?

+### Manual sampling

+There are various ways one could implement manual sampling.
+Why? because it gives you full control over what and when is traced.
+[Here is a link](https://github.com/aidansteele/go-xrayprofile) to a great example written in Go and [here is the Tweet](https://twitter.com/__steele/status/1483311757078990848) explaining why and how.

 ## With AWS Lambda